Kendall Jenner's Makeup Artist Spills Her Supermodel Brow Secrets

 Following brow shaping, the second piece of the equation comes from to the space directly below the brows.
 "I always define the lashes, too, because it's the bottom part of the frame," Phillips says.
 "I'll apply individual [false lashes] or Armani's Eyes To Kill mascara for length, then use a crimper to give the outer lashes extra lift."

-Then, the pièce de résistance, according to Phillips, is a touch of color on the lash line or lid.
-"I think a flick of colored eyeliner looks amazing on everyone," she says.
+Then, the pièce de résistance, according to Phillips, is a touch of colour on the lash line or lid.
+"I think a flick of coloured eyeliner looks amazing on everyone," she says.
 "The coolest makeup look I've ever done on Kendall was this bright-green graphic eyeliner look.
-It's super fun to play with pops of color on the eyes because the details are so minimal."
+It's super fun to play with pops of colour on the eyes because the details are so minimal."

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.